damianolodi/damianolodi/content/notes/electronics/kicad-librarires.md

 ## Library Management

 ### Symbol Libraries
-Sumbol libraries are contained into `.lib` files.
+Symbol libraries are contained into `.lib` files.
 The library can be placed anywhere on the system and added to the list of libraries that KiCad will access to (from _Preferences_>_Manage Symbol Libraries_ in Eeschema).

 ### Footprint Libraries

 Footprints are contained into directories named as `dirName.pretty`.
-The direcotry can be placed anywhere on the system and added to the list of libraries that KiCad will access to (from _Preferences_>_Manage Footprint Libraries_ in PCBNew).
+The directory can be placed anywhere on the system and added to the list of libraries that KiCad will access to (from _Preferences_>_Manage Footprint Libraries_ in PCBNew).

 ### 3D Shape Libraries